SmartLayer/whisper.cpp/voice_typing_notes/METHODS.md

 - **Open source + continuous:** Vosk or Coqui STT
 - **Cost-conscious:** Whisper CLI (completely free) or Vosk (free)

 Implementing voice typing using one of these approaches will provide a practical, modern voice typing tool on Ubuntu 25.04.
-The frontend (keyboard simulation) remains the same regardless of which backend you choose.
+The frontend (input injection) choice depends on your environment and language requirements, but the backend can be selected independently based on your needs for accuracy, latency, privacy and cost.